hibenji/Basic-Discord-OAuth-Template/README.md

 Just a basic Discord OAuth2 starter Template.

 ## How to use
-Just change the values in the options.php file.
+Just change the values in the config.php file.

 That's it!